alxsanborn/vending-machine-kata/README.md

 # README

-Hello Pillar Technology!

-Thank you for taking the time to consider me as a candidate.
 Please find the "need to know" information below:

 * Written in Ruby 2.3.1p112 with Rails 5.0.1 framework